Northern Indochina subtropical forests

 The Northern Indochina subtropical forests are a subtropical moist broadleaf forest ecoregion of northern Indochina, covering portions of Vietnam, Laos, Thailand, Myanmar, and China's Yunnan Province.

 Setting

 The Northern Indochina subtropical forests occupy the highlands of northern Indochina, extending from northeastern Vietnam, where they cover the upper portion of the Red River watershed and the northern Annamite Range, across northern Laos, northernmost Thailand, and southeastern Yunnan to Shan State in eastern Myanmar.
-The ecoregion includes Fan Si Pan (3,147 m), Vietnam's highest mountain.
+The ecoregion includes Fansipan (3,147 m), Vietnam's highest mountain.

 The Northern Indochina subtropical forests are a transition between the tropical forests of Indochina and the subtropical and temperate forests of Southern China and the Tibetan Plateau.

 Climate

 The ecoregion has a subtropical monsoon climate.
 Rainfall is highly seasonal, falling mostly with the summer monsoon from the Bay of Bengal and South China Sea between April and October.
 From November to March westerly winds from continental Asia create cooler and dry conditions.
 January is the coldest month, and pre-monsoon spring temperatures are generally the hottest.
 Mean temperatures are generally lower as elevation increases, and infrequent frosts occur at higher elevations.